That Was Then

 SETH:

-This monologue is from That Was Then by Kellie Powell.
-If you would like to read the entire play, you can order an electronic copy of the script for $5.
+This monologue is from the ten-minute play That Was Then by Kellie Powell.
+If you would like to read the entire play, you can purchase and download an electronic (PDF) copy for $6.00.
+Hard copies are not currently available.
+Please monitor your Spam folder.